Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 They exhibited the life of Pompeii in their art and through reproductions of its artifacts.

-Some of the rich families went far as to build Etruscan rooms inspired by those in Pompeii villas.
+Some rich families went as far as to build Etruscan rooms inspired by those in Pompeii villas.

 14. Erotic art from Pompeii was locked up for 100+ years

-Ever since the Erotic artwork has been collected and kept at the Secret Museum in Naples.
-It has been opened and closed many times till in 2000 it was opened up for public forever.
+Since then, the Erotic artwork has been collected and kept at the Secret Museum in Naples.
+It was opened and closed many times until 2000, when it was opened permanently to the public.

 15. Pink Floyd recorded a live concert at the amphitheater